Trump campaign’s star witness in Michigan was deemed ‘not credible.’ Then, her loud testimony went viral.

 On Election Day, Carone said she worked a nonstop, 24-hour shift at Detroit’s vote-counting operation at TCF Center, tasked with IT support for Dominion’s machines.
 In an affidavit filed on Nov.
 10, she claimed seeing some ballots being illegally scanned multiple times and suggested that vans meant to bring in meals for elections workers were hiding tens of thousands of ballots instead.

 Carone’s affidavit was included in a lawsuit filed by the Trump campaign seeking to halt the certification of election results in Wayne County, a liberal, vote-rich area where Biden racked up much of his support.
 Wayne County Circuit Judge Timothy Kenny denied that request on Nov.
-13, saying Carone’s and other witnesses’s “interpretation of events is incorrect and not credible.”
+13, saying Carone’s and other witnesses’ “interpretation of events is incorrect and not credible.”

 What you need to know about Dominion, the company that Trump and his lawyers baselessly claim ‘stole’ the election